eloqdata/eloq-website/website/eloqkv/quick-start-ha.md

 ---
-title: Deploy High Available Cluster
+title: Deploy High Available Cluster on Shared Storage
 summary: Learn how to quickly get started with the EloqKV database.
 ---